raganwald-deprecated/homoiconic/2013/01/function_and_method_decorators.md

 Although we're working with one-liners to keep things compact, here's what we get:

-1. We *untangled* the concerns to counting the number of attempts (the core function logic) and logging the result;
+1. We *untangle* concerns central to a method (like whether a user is an administrator) from cross-cutting concerns (like what we want to log).
-2. We created a reusable way to log the result of functions.
-We can use that to DRY up various logging calls *scattered* across our code.
+2. We extract the cross-cutting functionality into a function.
+We can use that to DRY up functions and methods *scattered* across our code.

 (I've emphasized the words "tangled" and "scattered" because a big part of good coding comes down to reducing tangling and scattering.)